 Conclusion: collaboration is the most important.
 One service alone cannot solve.

-No victim is able to take responsibility them.
+No victim can take responsibility for them.

 If there is no first help offered, no one will emancipate.

-I would like to answer your comments, suggestions, and comments, in the comments section below.
+I would like to answer your comments, suggestions, and comments in the comments section below.